Please, NO PETS, NO EXCEPTIONS, DON’T ASK! Why not?

 From time to time, a research project requires specially-trained working dogs.
 In the past, this has included wolverine scat sniffing dogs, black bear aversion training dogs, and search & rescue dogs.

-Again, if your work requires a dog please contact us in advance to make arrangements, and keep your animal under tight control while within the field station footprint.
-Working dogs should wear a uniform to identify them as not just a pet.
+Again, if your work requires a dog please contact us in advance to make arrangements, and keep your animal under leash control while within the field station footprint.
+Working dogs should wear a uniform to distinguish them from pets.

 Sagehen is located on Forest Service land, so the general public may pass through the gated section of road with their dog if the animal is on a leash and the traveler is under their own power (walking, skiing, biking).

 There is a bypass road to access the public campground and the upper watershed from Hwy-89 if you are in a vehicle, or refuse to accept these conditions.